 Tell the Child Benefit Office about any changes to your family life.
-If you don’t, you may not get all the money you’re entitled to, or you may be overpaid and have to pay money back.
+If you do not, you may not get all the money you’re entitled to, or you may be overpaid and have to pay money back.

 If your child’s circumstances change